ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {NOTE: }

 * With RavenDB 4.0 and 4.1, you can only encrypt a Snapshot - providing that the database has been encrypted.
-* With RavenDB 4.2, you can encrypt a Logical backup as well.
+* With RavenDB 4.2, you can encrypt a logical backup as well.

 * In this page:
   * [Introduction](../../../../client-api/operations/maintenance/backup/encrypted-backup#introduction)